KirillSpitsyn/labsAndAssignmentsBCDV4028/README.md

 My deployment wallet address on Sepolia: 0xa4D9a34F699c37A504773816Fce6A96a24aca564 My deployment wallet address on Ganache: 0x82eb03b49FC1E1444089aAe7617AEB8dDc378bD9

 Assignment 1 Testing Bridge Contract.
-Files can be found in testAssignment1 folder inside BCDV4028 Assignment 1 folder.
+Files can be found in the testAssignment1 folder inside the BCDV4028 Assignment 1 folder.
 I created 2 different tokens to test the contract, and I tested functionality for receiving tokens to the bridge smart contract and sending tokens from the bridge smart contract.
-Also, I tested that the initial values during contract deployment were set correctly, and tested that tokens shouldn't be sent if balance is too low
+Also, I tested that the initial values during contract deployment were set correctly, and tested that tokens shouldn't be sent if the balance is too low
 ![assignment1UnitTests](https://github.com/KirillSpitsyn/labsAndAssignmentsBCDV4028/assets/72778161/3ebec005-1bac-4ae4-86d3-b04612790cb2)

 Assignment 1.
 Screenshots demonstrating token transfers from Ganache Local Network to Sepolia Network.
-For this process, I created 200 tokens on each network, and transferred 20 TTA tokens from Ganache local network to Sepolia network using the bridge contracts on both networks.
-Bridge contract receives tokens from the sender, locks them, and then script get the Transfer signal for minting tokens on another network using a smart contract for creating tokens on another network, and then bridge on another network receives transferred tokens and send them to the destination address.
+For this process, I created 200 tokens on each network, and transferred 20 TTA tokens from the Ganache local network to the Sepolia network using the bridge contracts on both networks.
+The bridge contract receives tokens from the sender, locks them, and then the script gets the Transfer signal for minting tokens on another network using a smart contract for creating tokens on another network, and then the bridge on another network receives transferred tokens and send them to the destination address.

 ![assignment1Screen1](https://github.com/KirillSpitsyn/labsAndAssignmentsBCDV4028/assets/72778161/e573972f-56ae-4b69-98d6-5c7de5f8a8dd)